 - gl_tests: see src/gpu/gpu.gyp

 - tab_capture_performance_tests: see performance_browser_tests in src/chrome/chrome_tests.gypi and src/browser/extensions/api/tab_capture/tab_capture_performancetest.cc

-- Ideally a wrangler should be both WebKit and Chromium committer.
-There's a wrangling schedule.
-If you're in rotation, there will be an email notifying you of the upcoming stint.
+- Ideally a wrangler should be a Chromium committer.
+If you're on the GPU pixel wrangling rotation, there will be an email notifying you of the upcoming shift, and a calendar appointment.